basi1iscus/aya-test-task/README.md

   ```shell
   npm install
   ```
-3. Copy .env.example file to .env in price_worker folder and make the necessary changes there
+3. Copy .env.example file to .env in project folder and make the necessary changes there

 4. Build project